$0 Colorado Foster Care Quick-Start Checklist

 How to Get Licensed as a Foster Parent in Rural Colorado and the Western Slope

-Becoming a foster parent in rural Colorado — whether you're on the Western Slope, the Eastern Plains, or a mountain county — is the same process as it is in Denver in one sense: the same 12 CCR 2509-8 regulatory standards, the same SAFE home study methodology, the same TIPS-MAPP pre-service training requirement, the same board rate schedule.
+Becoming a foster parent in rural Colorado — whether you're on the Western Slope, the Eastern Plains, or a mountain county — is the same process as it is in Denver in one sense: the same 12 CCR 2509-8 regulatory standards, the same SAFE home study methodology, the same initial training requirement through options such as TIPS-MAPP or Colorado CORE, and the same board rate schedule.
 In every other sense, the practical experience of getting licensed is substantially different.

 This post covers what rural Colorado licensing specifically requires, how the remote and hybrid training options work, what physical inspection items are specific to rural properties, and how to choose between county DHS and CPA licensing when you're not in the Front Range.